I Went On Holiday With A Man I'd Only Known For 12 Hours. Here's How That Turned Out.

 We both took it at face value that a holiday with a relative stranger would, at worst, make for a hilarious story in years to come.
 It made sense in a way.
 If apps have boiled down the complex business of dating to four flattering photos and a two-line bio, why can’t intimacy be fast-tracked by a spontaneous week in a foreign country?

-It took about 13 hours for us to realise that we might, actually, hate each other.
+It took about 13 hours for us to realize that we might, actually, hate each other.
 (Which I guess is intimate in a way; it takes many couples years to reach this point.)

 The Cambridge English dictionary defines spontaneity as "the quality of being natural rather than planned in advance"; sitting on the bed that morning I thought about how this holiday felt unplanned but also, somehow, unnatural.